-Sidney High School is a comprehensive college-prep oriented public high school.
+Sidney High School is a comprehensive college-prep-oriented public high school.
 The school year is divided into two semesters with four 9 week grading periods.
-The school day runs from 7:30 AM to 2:30 PM; classes are 43 to 45 minutes in length, and the daily schedule includes a 40-minute Intervention/Enrichment period (I/E).
-Vocational students have the opportunity to attend the Upper Valley Career Center for vocational programs with several vocational programs also housed at SHS.
-Sidney High School is State accredited in Ohio by the Ohio Department of Education and is a member of the Greater Western Ohio Conference and Ohio High School Athletic Association in athletics.
+The school day runs from 7:25 AM to 2:50 PM.
+Vocational students have the opportunity to attend the Upper Valley Career Center (UVCC) for vocational programs with several vocational programs also housed at SHS.
+Sidney High School is State accredited in Ohio by the Ohio Department of Education and is a member of the Miami Valley League and Ohio High School Athletic Association in athletics.
 All boys and girls sports are Division 1 with the exception of football, which is Division 2.

 Sidney High School has 55 professionally trained certified staff members plus an additional 5 certified teachers who teach UVCC satellite vocational programs.
-Approximately 66% of the teaching staff have masters degrees with over half of these having additional post-graduate work beyond the masters level.
+Approximately 66% of the teaching staff have master's degrees with over half of these having additional post-graduate work beyond the master's level.

-Sidney High School average enrollment is 980, with approximately 200 students attending the Upper Valley Career Center.
+Sidney High School's average enrollment is 980, with around 100 students attending the Upper Valley Career Center.
 The average graduating class size is approximately 250 students.

-Students at Sidney High School have access to more than 20 College Credit Plus (college-level) and Advanced Placement courses offered on campus.
+Students at Sidney High School have access to approximately 15 College Credit Plus (college-level) and Advanced Placement courses offered on campus.
 Additionally, students may take classes at Edison State Community College.